 The Southern Ocean plays an important role in the Atlantic Meridional Overturning Circulation (AMOC) because it controls, through upwelling, the rate of heat and carbon exchange with the surface (Marshall and Speer, 2012), which is a major driver of climate change.
-This interhemispheric teleconnection shows that a reduction in the AMOC and attendant decrease in northward heat transport leads to warming of the Southern Hemisphere and to changes in the relative contributions of North Atlantic Deep Water (NADW) to Antarctic Bottom Water (AABW) and WSDW, as well as the amount of CDW that is formed through mixing.
-Our goal is to study the changes in water mass properties that lead to atmospheric and oceanic reorganizations and associated changes in wind fields, sea ice, marine productivity, atmospheric CO2, surface ocean and atmosphere temperatures, and AIS mass loss.
+This interhemispheric teleconnection shows that a reduction in the AMOC and attendant decrease in northward heat transport leads to warming of the Southern Hemisphere and to changes in the relative contributions of North Atlantic Deep Water (NADW) to Antarctic Bottom Water (AABW), as well as the amount of CDW that is formed through mixing.
+Our goal is to study the changes in water mass properties that lead to atmospheric and oceanic reorganizations and associated changes in wind fields, sea ice, marine productivity, atmospheric CO_2 , surface ocean and atmosphere temperatures, and AIS mass loss.

-The radiogenic isotope composition of authigenic neodymium $(\varepsilon{Nd})$ provides important information on past changes in deepwater mixing (e.g., Gutjahr et al., 2008; Piotrowski et al., 2005, 2008; (Goldstein and Hemming, 2003; van de Flierdt et al., 2006).
-The isotopic signal of seawater-derived $\epsilon{Nd}$ will be separated from other sedimentary components following the method of Blaser et al. (2016), seawater-derived Nd will be extracted from fish teeth following the method of Scher and Martin (2004), or the method of Roberts et al. (2010, 2012) will be used for foraminifer-rich sediments.
-Where possible, past seawater Nd isotope compositions will also be extracted from discrete ferromanganese nodules or carbonate constituents to ensure their seawater origin.
+The radiogenic isotope composition of authigenic neodymium (ε{Nd}) provides important information on past changes in deepwater mixing (e.g., Gutjahr et al., 2007, 2008; Piotrowski et al., 2005, 2008; Goldstein and Hemming, 2003; van de Flierdt et al., 2006).
+The isotopic signal of seawater-derived ε{Nd} will be separated from other sedimentary components following the method of Blaser et al. (2016), seawater-derived Nd will be extracted from fish teeth following the method of Scher and Martin (2004), and the method of Roberts et al. (2010, 2012) will be used for foraminifer-rich sediments.
 The Nd isotope composition in the modern water column is well resolved in the Drake Passage (Stichel et al., 2012; Struve et al., 2017) and the Pacific (Carter et al., 2012; Rickli et al., 2014) and Atlantic (Stichel et al., 2012) sectors of the Southern Ocean.

-Based on Piotrowski et al. (2004), Robinson and van de Flierdt (2009), and Skinner et al. (2013), CDW was very likely much more radiogenic (higher $\epsilon{Nd}$ ) during glacials because of lower admixing of NADW relative to CDW.
-In combination with modeling efforts, we will (1) assess past changes in water mass composition using authigenic neodymium isotopes to test the ocean thermal forcing hypothesis for previous terminations (e.g., Böhm et al., 2015; Howe and Piotrowski, 2017) and (2) test whether changes in NADW, CDW, and WSDW are associated with the formation of Reflectors a, b, and c (Pérez et al., 2017).
+Based on Piotrowski et al. (2004), Robinson and van de Flierdt (2009), and Skinner et al. (2013), CDW was very likely much more radiogenic (higher ε{Nd}) during glacials because of lower admixing of NADW relative to CDW.
+In combination with modeling efforts, we will (1) assess past changes in water mass composition using authigenic neodymium isotopes to test the ocean thermal forcing hypothesis for previous terminations (e.g., Böhm et al., 2015; Howe and Piotrowski, 2017) and (2) test whether changes in NADW, CDW, and WSDW are associated with the formation of Reflectors a, b, and c (Pérez et al., 2014b, 2017, 2019).
+Another sensitive proxy that should provide information on water mass sourcing is authigenic Pb isotope compositions, for which records will be generated alongside the Nd isotopic reconstructions (e.g., Kurzweil et al., 2010).